TheLindaProjectInc/Budget-Proposals/README.md

 All chain burns can be viewed on the below address, this includes the monthly budget burn of unallocated funds.
 (There is a lot of pages here, so scrolling through may take some time.)

 https://explorer.metrixcoin.com/address/M7uAERuQW2AotfyLDyewFGcLUDtAYu9v5V/

+## Web3 Governors

+You can enroll and manage your governor from MetriMask or any other Metrix compatibile Web3 wallet.
+The [page](/#) for this repository